 In other jurisdictions DC is used for very long distance point to point power transmission and for transmitting power under major water bodies.
 For example, China has recentlly commissioned a DC transmission system to bring bulk Hydro power from western Mongolia to China's densely populated east coast.
 BC Hydro uses DC to transmit power from the BC mainland to Vancouver Island.
-Hydro Quebec uses DC to transmit power under the wider portions of the St. Lawrence River.
-Newfoundland has a DC link from generation in Labrador.
+Hydro Quebec uses DC to transmit power under the wider portions of the St. Lawrence River as well as to isolate itself from neighbouring jurisdictions.
+Newfoundland has a sub-ocean DC link from generation in Labrador.

 ELECTRO-MAGNETIC PULSE (EMP) ATTACK: